trishaKammati/product-management-system-java/README.md

 ---

 ## ⚙️ How to Run
--Clone the repository:
+- Clone the repository:
 ```md
     git clone https://github.com/your-username/product-management-system-java.git
 ```
--Open in IntelliJ / any IDE
+- Open in IntelliJ / any IDE
--Configure MySQL in application.properties
+- Configure MySQL in application.properties
--Run:
+- Run:
 ```md
    mvn spring-boot:run
 ```